 1997 – 1999

-ROBERT MCPHERSON’S engagements in the 2011-12 season include his first performances of the Duca in Rigoletto with Utah Opera, Mayor Upfold in Albert Herring in his debut with Los Angeles Opera, and Narciso in Il turco in Italia with Tacoma Opera.
-He also returns to the roles of Belfiore in Il viaggio a Reims with Vlaamse Opera and Almaviva in The Barber of Seville with Opera de Vichy in addition to singing a concert of opera favorites with the Williamsburg Symphony.
-Last season, he sang his first performance of Idreno in Semiramide with Vlaamse Opera and in subsequent performances at the Edinburgh Festval, and Tonio (La fille du regiment) in a return to New Israeli Opera.
+In 2011-12, Mr. McPherson’s engagements included his first performances of the Duca in Rigoletto with Utah Opera, Mayor Upfold in Albert Herring in his debut with Los Angeles Opera, and Narciso in Il turco in Italia with Tacoma Opera.
+He also returned to the roles of Belfiore in Il viaggio a Reims with Vlaamse Opera and Almaviva in The Barber of Seville with Opera de Vichy in addition to singing a concert of opera favorites with the Williamsburg Symphony.
+Other recent roles included his first performance of Idreno in Semiramide with Vlaamse Opera and in subsequent performances at the Edinburgh Festval, and Tonio (La fille du regiment) in a return to New Israeli Opera.
 For Florentine Opera, he performed the role of Lindoro (L’italiana in Algeri), Ralph Rackstraw (H.M.S.
 Pinafore) for Caramoor Festival, and was added to the roster of the Metropolitan Opera for Wozzeck.